 New Members:

-The FANDF Full Members Committee are continuing to seek new Full Committee Members and would like to welcome anybody interested to complete the Full Members Committee interest form or email CS.ANDA@ssafa.org.uk to arrange a discussion with the Chair and Vice-Chair about the roles and responsibilities of the Full Members Committee.
+The FANDF Full Members Committee are continuing to seek new committee members and would like to welcome anybody interested.
+Please click on the button below to access the Full Members Committee application form.

 Chair - Jo Gordon